-Senegal applies control measures according to the Phytosanitary Convention for Sub-Saharan Africa and Prescriptions of the Sahel Pesticides Committee.
+Senegal applies control measures adopted through the Phytosanitary Convention for Africa and the Sahelian Pesticides Committee, which is a part of the Permanent Intestate Committee for Drought Control in the Sahel.
 For more information on authorized pesticides, please visit the committee's website.
 Senegal also applies recommended Codex guidelines concerning maximum residue levels for pesticides or veterinary drugs.
 Products that are quarantined for testing are stored in areas approved by the Inter-African Phytosanitary Council.
-The sale or distribution of unapproved agro-pharmaceutical products by the Government of Senegal (e.g., Agricultural Services or Animal Health Services) is prohibited.
+The sale or distribution of agro-pharmaceutical products that have not been approved by the Government of Senegal (e.g., Agricultural Services or Animal Health Services) is prohibited.
 Pesticides sold in Senegal must be registered and approved by the Directorate of Plant Protection in the Ministry of Agriculture, which maintains a list of approved, restricted, and banned pesticides.